DonczewLab/fastq2EZbakR_EnvMods/README.md

 ## 4. Licensing

-This repository contains workflow infrastructure, configuration adaptations, and HPC environment-module integration developed by the Donczew Lab.
+This repository contains workflow infrastructure, configuration adaptations, and HPC environment-module integration developed by Kevin A. Boyd.

 These additions are licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details